-Monitor Windows data with
+Monitor Windows data with the Splunk platform

 You can bring any kind of Windows data into the Splunk platform.
 For example, you can index an Event Log channel, the Registry, or Active Directory.
 You also have available the standard set of Splunk inputs, such as files and directories, network monitoring inputs, and scripted inputs.